GensaGames/Dashcam-Speed-Detection/README.md

 We have 17 min training video, with 20 frames per second.
 It's 20400 frames, where we have speed on each frame.
 From the initial description, we can start with some basics on it a) Features taken from Images b) Features elapsed over time.
 We will include all work we had, and other possible thoughts.

-Start with checking training video, we will see autobahn for about 70% of the video, and some street roads (30 %).
+Start with checking training video, we will see highway varience 70% of the video, and street about 30 %.
 We do have some noises, like low distance between cars, and few turns with very smoothed rotation.
 Some examples of the frames, you can see below.
 Nothing special at all.

 <br/> <br/> <br/>
 <br/><br/>